Lecrapouille/gdcef/README.md

   - Ninja: https://ninja-build.org/
   - Git: https://git-scm.com/download/win

-To compile Stigmee for Windows:
+To compile GDCef for Windows:
 - Ensure VS2022 is installed
 - Open an **x64 Native Tools Command Prompt for VS 2022**, with **Administrator** privilege (this should be available in the start menu under